WA-Department-of-Agriculture/WaCSE/inst/app/www/rmd/exploreMLRA.md

 within the same MLRA will have the same estimate, unless the county falls within multiple MLRAs.**

+The map may take a few moments to load.

 Visit the
 <a href="https://nras.maps.arcgis.com/apps/instant/basic/index.html?appid=4233536b08044da7a9bc32c7040418be" target="_blank">full
 screen map</a>.